Unique Tax Reference (UTR) number

 You will need a UTR number to register for corporation tax within 3 months of starting doing business, such as buying, selling, advertising, etc. You will also need it when you file Self Assessment Tax Returns to HMRC.

 Once a limited company has been formed, Companies House will notify HMRC of the company’s incorporation.
 Roughly three weeks after your company's incorporation, HMRC will send you a letter to your registered office explaining what the company needs to do next, in this letter you will find the “Unique Tax Reference” or “UTR”.

-If you purchased our Registered Office Service, HMRC will automatically send the UTR letter to our N1 address within these 3 weeks, and then we will forward it to your home address.
+If you purchase one of our company formation packages that contain our London Registered Office Service, HMRC will automatically send the UTR letter to this registered address within three weeks of your company's incorporation date.
+When we receive the letter, we will then forward it to your home address.

 Lost or did not receive your UTR number?

 If you do not receive your UTR within 3 weeks of incorporation call one of the following: